-TIP– Have you considered how you can communicate if the power is down?
+TIP–Have you considered how you can communicate if there’s a disruption to cell phone service?
 Here are four reasons why you may want to consider getting a ham radio license.

 - If you have someone in the household with special needs, have you made plans for how you would accommodate their needs in a major emergency?

 - Did you have a complete diaper bag for your vehicles?

 - Are there elderly people who need additional supplies kept in cars or at their bedside/chairside?

 - Have you needed to have a list of medications that are being taken by those in your home?

 - What medical supplies do you need to have on hand, “just in case”?

 - Do those with dietary issues have enough food on hand for them in an emergency?